karmaniverous/stan/.stan/system/stan.project.md

 ## Compression policy (archives & outputs)

 - Canonical artifacts remain plain `.tar` (`archive.tar` and `archive.diff.tar`) to maximize compatibility with assistants and the bootloader’s integrity‑first tar reader.
-- Research optional compression that does not compromise assistant reading or patch round‑trips:
-  - Do not change the canonical `.tar` artifacts by default.
+- Research optional compression for transport without changing the canonical `.tar` outputs.
-  - Explore an optional, companion compressed artifact for transport (e.g., `archive.tar.gz`) while continuing to produce the plain `.tar`.
-  - Script outputs do not need to be round‑tripped into patches, but they are used for review context.
-Any compression of outputs must preserve practical readability in chat.

 ## Logging

 - At the start of `stan run`, print a concise plan.
-- For each script/archive action in no‑live mode, log `stan: start "<key>"` and `stan: done "<key>" -> <path>"`.
-  - In live (TTY) mode, these legacy start/done lines are suppressed; progress is rendered in the live table with status colors and durations.
+- In live (TTY) mode, legacy “start/done” archive lines are suppressed; progress is rendered in the live table with status colors and durations.
-- Archive warnings: do not write a warnings file.
-Print a console summary of excluded binaries and large text files when creating archives.
+- Archive warnings are printed to the console (no file output).

 ## Assistant reply ordering (local policy)